 If you’ve seen my show, you’ve probably got a taste of live-looping with guitar, ukulele, hand percussion, and beat-box.
 I was inspired watching KT Tunstall one time on the Rolling Stone channel, and I’ve had great opportunities arranging vocal parts.
 It was a great fit for my quirky skills to be combined all at once.
 I needed a way to perform more intimate shows and not necessarily with a band, while still using dynamic texture and rhythm.
 It’s an adventure.
 And I’ve had the best unique interactions meeting people and performing this way.
 Sharing my music and my process in an inclusive way.
 Here’s one of my favorite early videos I released closer to when the Pitch Perfect sequels started coming out.
 A cappella nerd… remember?

 And my original tune “Antidote” that I submitted for NPR’s Tiny Desk:

 I have been lucky more recently to collaborate with friends and I have many more videos to share with you!
 And more to make of course.
 I now believe my role, along with being a musician and creator, is also creating quality community and a positive message.
 I believe in inclusivity, local artists, generosity, grace, and uplifting your friends.
 More on that later.

 As a prize for clicking on this blog, here’s a free download! (it’s a zip file, you just need to ‘unzip’ it)

-If you like that and haven’t obtained my Acoustic Demo of my original song, you can also check that out here.
+P.S.
+If you like that and haven’t obtained my new album Mermaid Antidote, you can download it here.